Breadtag Sagas ©: Author Tony, 3 August 2020

 Murray-Darling Basin Update 2020: Cry Me a River by Margaret Simons

 Since I wrote my article The Murray-Darling Basin Catastrophe, which has attracted attention and good feedback, the problems with the Murray-Darling have become even more prominent.
+Other articles on the malaise impacting Australia are The Coal Curse Judith Brett and the Banking Royal Commission.

 Publicity that water entitlements in Australia, based on 2018 figures, are 10.4% foreign-owned and that Chinese interests own 1.9% (with the USA about the same and the UK 1.4%) has recently enraged people against China on Facebook.
 Publicity that most water entitlements are owned by large agribusinesses, those with the deepest pockets, and those whose crops make the highest profits has never gained the same traction.